smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnAppPermissionConsent/index.md

 !!!
 NOTE
 a) SDL ignores all invalid notifications which come from HMI (invalid JSON, invalid data types/bounds etc).
-b) `ExternalConsentStatus` either user_dissalows or user_allows applications functional groupings depending on predefined settings in policy table.
+b) `ExternalConsentStatus` either user_disallows or user_allows applications functional groupings depending on predefined settings in policy table.
 c) SDL  uses `OnAppPermissionConsent` value (ON/OFF) received from HMI through ignition cycles until this value is changed by corresponding notification from HMI.
 !!!